TryAtSoftware/TypoChecker/README.md

 ![Screenshot_1](https://github.com/TryAtSoftware/TypoChecker/assets/121127640/634af9bd-6ba6-4ed9-993f-c6272340c92a)
 #### Response:

-After the process has completed you will get a prompt for where to save the results.zip file.
-Results.zip contains all the modified PDFs with spelling errors and unknown words marked and a stats.json file containing all the statistics for the files sent.
+Once the operation concludes, a prompt will appear, allowing you to choose the destination for saving the results.zip file.
+Within results.zip, you'll discover all the refined PDFs featuring highlighted spelling errors and unidentified words.
+Additionally, a stats.json file encapsulates detailed statistics pertaining to the processed files.

 ### Process Images